 The design is similar to the Halorover except for the set of wheels which has been specially produced in order to give the user higher torque and less resistance when riding on even surfaces.
 I love going off-road, but when I want to hit the streets the EpikGo sport is my first choice.
 A reliable hoverboard with optimized street performance and a really cool and stable design.
 I highly recommend it to any teenager who will be mostly be riding in the city and on even terrain.

-Both models come with a mobile application in which you can adjust torque, max speed and the sensitivity of the sensors.
-You can also keep track of your route, how far you’ve driven and how much battery juice you got left.
-They have a set of bright Led-lights both front and rear that makes you more visible to others around you while giving you a clear view of your surroundings.
+Both models come with a mobile application in which you can adjust torque, max speed, and the sensitivity of the sensors.
+You can also keep track of your route, how far you’ve driven, and how much battery juice you got left.
+They have a set of bright Led-lights both front and rear that make you more visible to others around you while giving you a clear view of your surroundings.
 It is a bit expensive though.

-We recommend the Epikgo to kids age 8+.back to menu ↑
+We recommend the Epikgo to kids age 8+.